What is a shipping zone?

-FedEx SmartPost is used to ship low-weight residential packages by utilizing the United States Postal Service® for final delivery, FedEx SmartPost can reach every U.S. address.
-P.O.
-Boxes, APO and FPO locations.
-Smart post does not use assigned zip codes, but instead uses the distance in miles.
+FedEx Ground Economy uses the United States Postal Service for final delivery to ship low-weight residential packages.
+SmartPost can reach every U.S. address.
+P.O. boxes, APO, and FPO locations.
+SmartPost does not use assigned zip codes but instead uses the distance in miles.

 To get a list of UPS zones from your zip code, go directly to UPS with this link.
 Enter your zip code in the download zone charts box and hit the “Download” button.
 UPS will provide a list of all other zip codes and the zone it is located in.

 The CSV file will contain zones for UPS Ground, UPS 3 Day Select, UPS 2nd Day Air, UPS 2nd Day Air A.M., UPS Next Day Air Saver, and UPS Next Day Air.
 To determine the zone, take the first three digits of the receiver’s ZIP code and refer to the UPS chart.

 One of the biggest mistakes in contract negotiation is coming to the negotiation table unprepared.
 UPS & FedEx shipping zones are very important.
 UPS & FedEx know more about a shipper’s distribution than the shipper in most cases.
 Know how many packages are delivered in each zone among various weight ranges before you start the process.
 How many packages each year will receive greater discounts.
 Contact us if you have more questions.
 We are happy to help with a free benchmark analysis.